GroggyOtter/jsongo_AHKv2/README.md

 ### Parse Revivers: `Parse(json, reviver)`

+A reviver is a type of function that accepts all the key:value pairs as they're processed but before being added to the object.
+This gives you the opportunity to change, or even omit, that value before it's added to the object.

-The reviver should be a reference to a function or method.
+The reviver should be a reference to a function or method and must be able to accept 3 parameters.

-It requires at least 3 parameters to receive the key name, value name, and a remove variable.
+Those paramters will be the `key` name, `value`, and a special `remove` variable.
+Key will be either a String or a Number.
+`Number` keys indicate array indices.
+`String` keys indicate object keys.
+You can use `Type()` to check the type of anything in AHKv2.

 Example of how a reviver function should be structured.
 ```